Have you ever thought that you could have a wildly popular website…if you only knew how to promote it?

 Content promotion is more important than the content itself.

 Most blogs are never read.
 Most websites never attract more than a few visitors.
 They might have great content, but no one will ever see it.
 No one will share it.
 No one will like it.
 No one will talk about it, or comment on it.
-Being ignored is worse than being ridiculed or criticised.
+Being ignored is worse than being ridiculed or criticized.
 No wonder so many people quit blogging.

 There is another truth about content.
 Most content isn’t worth promoting.
 What I mean is that most content isn’t good enough.